28. In

 (b; moderate; p.
 82)

-b. to increase the political power of European countries in worldwide peace negotiations
+increase the political power of European countries in worldwide peace

-c. to control tax exemptions within Europe and encourage intermember cooperation in apprehending tax cheaters
+control tax exemptions within Europe and encourage intermember cooperation in

 (d; moderate; p.
 82)